Tenders & Quotations

 14 cases of spirits, liquors and other spirituous beverages such as Brandy, Whisky, Rum, Gin, Vodka (168 x 0.75 litre bottles) 8 cases of wine or wine-based including aperitifs such as Vermouth, Sake, Sherry (96 x 0.75 litre bottles) 48 cases of beer, and other fermented beverages such as Shandy, Cider, Perry, Mead (1,152 x 0.375 litre - can/bottles)

 The procedure for the importation of alcoholic liquor is provided for under the diplomatic privileges accorded to diplomats.

 The serving and consumption of alcoholic liquor is restricted to within the residence of the diplomats and within the Chancery.
 Alcoholic liquor shall not be served and consumed neither in public nor in the presence of Muslims.

 Films, tapes and slides related to official correspondence of other official matters may be imported free of customs duties on presentation of an undertaking by the mission that such items shall be shown only within the premises of the mission.

 Films, tapes and slides not related to official correspondence or other official matters, which shall be shown to the public, need clearance from the Board of Censorship.
-The items and a full description of its contents should be sent to the Ministry of Foreign Affairs and Trade for subsequent submission to the Board of Censorship for its approval through the Protocol and Consular Affairs Department.
+The items and a full description of its contents should be sent to the Ministry of Foreign Affairs for subsequent submission to the Board of Censorship for its approval through the Protocol and Consular Affairs Department.